 Cold Season Bulb Tips

-Good soil condition can help prevent rot and freeze damage while allowing good root formation and nutrient delivery.
-Always till your garden bed to a depth of at least 12 inches and incorporate compost or gritty material to increase porosity and reduce soggy soil areas.
+Good soil conditions can help prevent rot and freeze damage while allowing good root formation and nutrient delivery.
+Always till your garden bed to a depth of at least 12 inches (30.5 cm.) and incorporate compost or gritty material to increase porosity and reduce soggy soil areas.

-Cover fall planted bulbs with mulch and pull it away in early spring.
-Summer blooming bulbs will also benefit from mulch but if you have a doubt on the plant’s hardiness, it is easy enough to lift and store them for the next spring’s planting.
+Cover fall-planted bulbs with mulch and pull it away in early spring.
+Summer-blooming bulbs will also benefit from mulch but if you have a doubt about the plant’s hardiness, it is easy enough to lift and store them for the next spring’s planting.